FIRST AID COURSES

 More Information about First Aid Certifications

 Australia Wide First Aid is a nationally recognised training organisation, so rest assured that your certificate will be recognised country-wide.
-The Provide First Aid certificate is valid for 3 years, while the CPR certificate is valid for 12 months.
+The Provide First Aid certificate is valid for 3 years, while the CPR statement of attainment is valid for 12 months.
 In addition, you can gain Continuing Professional Development (CPD) points by completing Australia Wide First Aid’s courses.

 Be prepared for emergencies and help save lives by becoming a first aid provider.
 Book a first aid training course with Australia Wide First Aid today.
 For more information about our training courses in Western Australia, you may call us at 1300 336 613 or send an email to firstname.lastname@example.org.